68 Years · 45,000+ Members In Over 25 Countries

 It's Gresham's Law applied to talent.
 Given enough time, a team with unaddressed underperformance will self-select toward the lowest common denominator.
 Your strongest people have options.
 They'll use them.

-"Leaders who try to be the smartest person in the room end up without a room."
+"Leaders who try to be the smartest person in the room end up without people and without a room."

-The impulse to have the answer, to be the expert, to fix problems — it's understandable.
+The impulse to have the answer, to be the expert, to fix problems is understandable.
 It's also one of the most effective ways to gradually hollow out the team around you.
 The best people don't want to work for someone who needs to win every conversation.

 Read more →